panigsan/eth-algolab/notes.md

 Force some edge to have at least x flow by adding a vertex w in between and creating a edge w->target with capacity x.

+## Week 7
+Linear programming.
+Check the constraints that I already have, they might be useful for other constraitns (absolute values)